 Budget-Friendly Places to Eat

-Fast Food – Fast food isn’t the best for you, but it is another option if you want a cheap meal in expensive parts of the world.
-For only about 5 dollars (more in expensive countries like Norway, home of the 15 dollar Whopper), you can get a filling (and hugely caloric) meal.
+Fast food – Fast food isn’t the best for you, but it is another option if you want a cheap meal in expensive parts of the world.
+For only about $5 (more in expensive countries like Norway, home of the $15 Whopper), you can get a filling (and hugely caloric) meal.
 Moreover, the local dollar menu will save you even more.
-Sure, it’s not the greatest food and I am going to skip the philosophical debate about traveling around the world only to eat McDonalds to say that it’s cheap and is just another way help you rein in your spending.
-(However, note, in Asia fast food is actually more expensive than the local food.)
+Sure, it’s not the greatest food, and I am going to skip the philosophical debate about traveling around the world only to eat McDonalds to say that it’s cheap and just another way help you rein in your spending.
+(However, note: in Asia fast food is actually more expensive than the local food.)

-Go Local – Sure, sometimes I’m sick of Greek food.
+Go local – Sure, sometimes I’m sick of Greek food.
 Other times, I can’t eat any more Thai food and just want a burger.
 And that’s OK.
 We live in a globalized world — eat what you want.
-However, the non-local food is almost always more expensive than the local cuisine.
-For example, in Greece a gyro is 2.50 Euro, but a pizza is 6 Euros.
-In Vietnam, a bowl of pho is less than a dollar but a burger is about 3 times as much.
+However, non-local food is almost always more expensive than the local cuisine.
+For example, in Greece a gyro is 2.50 euros, but a pizza is 6 euros.
+In Vietnam, a bowl of pho is less than a dollar, but a burger is about three times as much.
 Go local and you will save.

 Other Ways to Save

-No Soda – I may splurge once in a while on a Coke, but I hardly ever buy soda because it is so expensive.
-At $2 dollars a pop, two or three a day can really add up over the course of a long-term trip.
+No soda – I may splurge once in a while on a Coke, but I hardly ever buy soda because it is so expensive.
+At $2 a pop, two or three a day can really add up over the course of a long-term trip.

-Refill Water Bottles – Water might not be as expensive as soda, but buying a bottle or three a day can add up.
+Refill water bottles – Water might not be as expensive as soda, but buying a bottle or three a day can add up.
 As you walk around and sightsee, you need to stay hydrated.
 But buying a bottle of water is not only environmentally wasteful — it also makes foolish budget travel sense.
-Assuming each bottle is about 75 cents and you buy 3 a day, over the course of a month you well spend $67.50!
+Assuming each bottle is about 75 cents and you buy three a day, over the course of a month you will spend $67.50!
 That’s a lot of money spent on water.
 (Plus, in some parts of the world, bottled water costs a lot more than that!)
-Carry a refillable bottle of water with you instead and just use the tap water.
+Carry a refillable bottle of water (with a filter) with you instead and just use the tap water.